microsoft/ODBC-Specification/ODBC 4.0.md

 The Driver Manager returns HY010, Function Sequence Error under the following conditions:

-1. The specified StatementHandle was not in the executed state, or no result set was associated with the Statement Handle.
+1. The specified StatementHandle was not in a prepared or executed state.

-2. SQLFetch or SQLFetschScroll have not been called on the executed statement.

-3. There is an asynchronously executing function called on this statement handle, or the connection associated with this statement handle, that has not completed.
+2. There is an asynchronously executing function called on this statement handle, or the connection associated with this statement handle, that has not completed.

-4.  **SQLExecute**, **SQLExecDirect**, **SQLBulkOperations**, or **SQLSetPos** was called for the *StatementHandle* and returned SQL_NEED_DATA.
-This function was called before data was sent for all data-at-execution parameters or columns.

 The Driver Manager returns HY117, Connection is suspended due to unknown transaction state if the connection is in a suspended state.